Supplemental Instruction at WVU

 What is PLTL?

-PLTL (Peer-Led Team Learning) is an innovative model in chemistry education.
-Small groups of students meet weekly for ninety-minute workshop sessions led by a Peer Leader.
-Together, the group works through challenging problem sets written by WVU chemistry faculty.
-Workshops are designed to encourage various problem solving strategies, alone, in pairs, and in groups.
-PLTL has proven to be an effective learning tool for many chemistry students here at WVU.
+PLTL (Peer-Led Team Learning) is an innovative model in chemistry education where small groups of students meet weekly for sixty-minute workshop sessions led by a Peer Leader.
+Together, the group works through challenging chemistry problem sets that are designed to encourage various problem solving strategies alone, in pairs, and in groups.
+PLTL has proven to be an effective learning tool for many chemistry students here at WVU!

 What courses offer PLTL support here at WVU?